shahafglazer/Smart-Organizer/README.md

-# SmartOrganizer
-to run this program you must run in the terminal of VS Code those commands :
+To run this program, follow these steps in the VS Code terminal:

-npm install node express cors moment-timezone googleapis @google-cloud/local-auth uuid
+1. Install the necessary packages by running: npm install node express cors moment-timezone googleapis @google-cloud/local-auth uuid

+2. Start the program with:
-after those run this command to start the program : node . or node index.js. if it does not work, run this: cd SmartOrginaizer and then run this: node index.js
+node . or node index.js

+If it does not work, navigate to the SmartOrganizer directory and run: cd SmartOrganizer node index.js

-after the installation of all those libraries and commands please run the index.html in order to start the app.
+3. After installing all the libraries and running the commands, open index.html to start the app.